Apply for British Passport for Irish Citizens

 In some cases, a passport application may be refused.
 This is usually the case if;

-- The Passport Office cannot verify all the details on an application
+- the Passport Office cannot verify all the details on an application

-- A person is being investigated for citizenship deprivation purposes
+- a person is being investigated for citizenship deprivation purposes

-- A person has an incomplete application or provides inaccurate information
+- a person has an incomplete application or provides inaccurate information

-- An applicant has not paid the application fee
+- an applicant has not paid the application fee

-- There are suspicions that the applicant intends to use the passport for terrorism-related or criminal activities.
+- there are suspicions that the applicant intends to use the passport for terrorism-related or criminal activities.

 Our immigration lawyers can assist you through each stage of the application process.
 We will help you check your supporting documents to ensure they are sufficient for your application.
 We will also help you fill out your application forms, submit your application and liaise with the Home Office to ensure that the entire process is smooth for you.